 APA Learning Objective: 2.4

-1.71.
-Patty and Peter are using cross-sectional research methods to gather data from students who are of the same age, and compare them to students who are at a different age, and presumably a dissimilar level of development.
+71. Patty and Peter are using cross-sectional research methods to gather data from students who are of the same age.
+They will compare the data to that of students who are at a different age and, presumably, a dissimilar level of development.
 Researchers refer to a group of subjects who are the same age and thus raised during the same time period is a(n) __________.

 a) cohort